 This cheesecake recipe is also foolproof.
 Rather than a delicate water bath, it’s baked in a nifty parchment paper-lined pan at a super high temperature.
 The result is its signature rustic look.
 Plus, no need for graham cracker crumbs here—in fact, it doesn’t even have a base crust!

 Basque cheesecake is one of the speediest and easiest desserts to whip up.
 It does benefit from a night chilling in the refrigerator, so plan to spread the project over two days.
+It's an ideal make-ahead dessert.

 Basque cheesecake originates from a tiny restaurant in San Sebastián called La Viña.
 San Sebastián is in northwestern Spain, on the coast of Bay of Biscay, called Basque.
 Both the town and the restaurant are known for savory pintxos, skewers of olives, cheeses, anchovies, and other regional foods.